Microscopy of cavity-induced density-wave ordering in ultracold gases

 Our experiments start with a degenerate two-component unitary Fermi gas comprising typically $4.9(6) \times 10^5$ $^6$Li atoms, at a temperature of $T/T_F \approx 0.16$, with a Fermi energy of $h \times \SI{20(1)}{\kHz}$, in the mode of a high-finesse optical cavity \cite{Buhler:2025}.
 As it is sketched in Fig.~\ref{fig1}(a), the pump beam is retro-reflected and intersects the cavity at an angle of $\SI{18}{\degree}$ \cite{helson:2023aa,zwettler:2025ab}. $\Theta$ thus comprises two spatial frequency components $\mathbf{k}_{-}$ and $\mathbf{k}_{+}$ with periods of $\SI{2.14}{\micro\meter}$ and $\SI{0.34}{\micro\meter}$, respectively.
 A commercial aspheric lens is used to image the $(\mathbf{k}_{-},\mathbf{k}_{+})$ plane using absorption imaging \cite{supp}.
-Critically, the numerical aperture of our lens yields a diffraction limit for coherent absorption imaging of $\lambda_a/\mathrm{NA} = \SI{1.7}{\micro\meter}$, $\lambda_a$ being the wavelength of the imaging light, allowing us to resolve the long-wavelength component of the order parameter at $\mathbf{k}_{-}$.
+Critically, the numerical aperture of our lens yields a diffraction limit for coherent imaging of $\lambda_a/\mathrm{NA} = \SI{1.7}{\micro\meter}$, $\lambda_a$ being the wavelength of the imaging light, allowing us to resolve the long-wavelength component of the order parameter at $\mathbf{k}_{-}$.
 In addition, the cavity field leaking through one of the cavity mirrors is monitored using a heterodyne detection setup as sketched in Fig.~\ref{fig1}(a) \cite{supp}.

-For a given realization of the experiment, we prepare the degenerate atomic gas and then increase adiabatically $V_0$.
+For a given realization of the experiment, we prepare the degenerate atomic gas and then increase adiabatically $V_0$ with a ramp rate of $\dot{V}_0 = 0.05 \times E_\mathrm{R}/\mathrm{ms}$, where $\Erk$ denotes the atomic recoil energy associated to $\textbf{k}_{\text{p}}$, the wave vector of the pump beam, $\Erk = \hbar^2 \textbf{k}_{\text{p}}^2/2m = h \, \times \, \SI{73.67}{\kilo \hertz}$.
 Upon reaching a target value, we immediately take an absorption image with a measurement duration of \SI{1}{\micro\second}.
 As it is shown in Fig.~\ref{fig1}, for low pump power (c),(e) the cloud has a Gaussian profile reflecting the underlying trap shape, while above $V_{0\text{c}}$ (d),(f) the atomic density features a modulation at the wave vector $\mathbf{k}_{-}$, a direct manifestation of density-wave order.
 Since the imaging wavelength is larger than the modulation wavelength associated with $\mathbf{k}_{+}$, the high spatial-frequency component of the density cannot be observed by absorption imaging.

 {\it Image analysis and interpretation---}To analyze the absorption images, we extract the measured column atomic density $\nm$ following the technique of resonant, high-intensity absorption imaging \cite{Reinaudi:2007aa,Horikoshi:2017ab, hueck_calibrating_2017, supp}, and evaluate the two-dimensional Fourier transform of the images $\hatnm$.
 The modulus squared $|\hatnm|^2$ is presented in Fig.~\ref{fig2}(a), for $V_0 = 1.6(1) V_{0\text{c}}$.
 Besides the peak around $\mathbf{k}=0$, which reflects the envelope of the atomic cloud, it shows two sharp peaks at the $\pm\km$ points, corresponding to the density modulation visible in real space.
 Using an independent calibration of the magnification of the imaging system, we extract a period of $\SI{2.14(6)}{\micro\meter}$ of the modulation, which is in agreement with the expected period along $\mathbf{k}_{-}$.